dhutapratama/docs/blade.md

 <a name="scoped-slots"></a>
 #### Scoped Slots

 If you have used a JavaScript framework such as Vue, you may be familiar with "scoped slots", which allow you to access data or methods from the component within your slot.
-You may achieve similar behavior in Laravel by defining public methods or properties on your component and accessing the component within your slot via the `$component` variable.
+You may achieve similar behavior in Lets by defining public methods or properties on your component and accessing the component within your slot via the `$component` variable.
 In this example, we will assume that the `x-alert` component has a public `formatAlert` method defined on its component class:

 ```blade
 <x-alert>